 The Commission's financial condition remained strong at year-end with adequate liquid assets and capital assets to meet demand.
 The current financial condition, technical support staff capabilities, and operating and expansion plans to meet anticipated customer needs are well balanced and under control.
-The following chart summarizes the statement of net position with comparisons to the prior two fiscal years.
+The following chart summarizes the Statement of Net Position with comparisons to the prior two fiscal years.

-Total assets and deferred outflows grew by \$8.4 million or 4.37%.
+Total assets and deferred outflows grew by \$14.8 million or 7.38%.
 Additions to capital assets, including work on the Capital Improvements Program (CIP), developer contributions, and other asset acquisitions were significant contributors to the overall increase.
-Additionally, restricted assets related to debt service decreased by \$789,443, or 68.09%, largely due to the debt service reserve fund associated with the Commission's Series 2012 Bonds being liquidated in June 2022 as a result of those bonds' final redemption.
+Additionally, restricted assets related to debt service increased by \$56,152, or 15.18%.

-Total net position increased \$9.9 million.
-This increase is attributable to three areas of the Commission's business: 1) Operating income of approximately \$6.6 million.
-2) Non-operating income of approximately \$1.0 million.
-3) Contributed capital of \$2.3 million recognized during the fiscal year.
-Unrestricted net position increased by \$11.4 million.
+Total net position increased \$15.8 million.
+This increase is attributable to three areas of the Commission's business: 1) Operating income of approximately \$6.0 million.
+2) Non-operating income of approximately \$2.7 million.
+3) Contributed capital of \$7.1 million recognized during the fiscal year.
+Unrestricted net position increased by \$9.7 million.

-JOINT MUNICIPAL WATER AND SEWER COMMISSION MANAGEMENT'S DISCUSSION AND ANALYSIS JUNE 30, 2022
+JOINT MUNICIPAL WATER AND SEWER COMMISSION MANAGEMENT'S DISCUSSION AND ANALYSIS JUNE 30, 2023